vitessio/website/content/en/docs/user-guides/region-sharding.md

 	    "name": "region_vdx"
         },
 ```
 This vindex uses a byte mapping of countries provided in a JSON file and combines that with the id column in the customer table to compute the keyspace_id.
 In this example, we are using 1 byte.
 You can use 1 or 2 bytes.
-With 2 bytes, 65536 distinct location can be supported.
+With 2 bytes, 65536 distinct locations can be supported.
 The byte value of the country(or other location identifier) is prefixed to a hash value computed from the id to produce the keyspace_id.

 The lookup table is used to store the id to keyspace_id mapping.
 We connect it to the customer table as follows:
 We first define a lookup vindex: